AhmedKamran1/website-builder-playground/TRACK.md

 # Later

 - navbar replace but other components add base on their type
-- add tooltip of focused component
+- add tooltip of focused component and how should it work
 - template when added so edit area should not whole rerender. just only the added component should render. or any other better approach
+- optimize next images

 # New to fixes